prebid/prebid.github.io/prebid-mobile/pbm-api/ios/ios-sdk-integration-gam-original-api.md

 - `configId` - an ID of the Stored Impression on the Prebid Server
 - `adSize` - the size of the ad unit which will be used in the bid request.

-> **NOTE:** Please, note that starting from PrebidMobile `2.1.0` the `VideoAdUnit` class is deprecated.
-Use `BannerAdUnit` class with video ad format instead.
-To set video parameters you can use `videoParameters` property.

 #### Step 2: Set ad format
 {:.no_toc}